 Troubleshooting (Click to Expand) If you continue to have issues please feel free to post in the troubleshooting section of our Forums.
 Below are various alternatives to SDR# that we also highly recommend.
 The first step to all installations is installing the drivers with Zadig.
 Follow the Zadig guide below when setting up a new dongle if you have not already done so during the SDR# installation.
 Before following the next steps, please make sure you have installed the Microsoft Visual C++ x64 redistributable.
 Most PCs will have this already installed, but on some fresh installs this may not be the case.
 WARNING: Do not select anything else or you will overwrite that device's driver!
 DO NOT click around randomly on Zadig.
 If you do you are likely to overwrite your mouse, keyboard, printer, soundcard etc drivers.
 If you experience problems with SDR#, SDR++ is our second choice software that we also highly recommend.
 Alternatively for HDSDR you can also use extio_rtl_tcp which will allow you to connect to an rtl_tcp server.
 See the Software Guide for a big list of other compatible RTL-SDR software.
 These are the instructions for installing our RTL-SDR Blog drivers.
 Type them into the Linux terminal one by one.
 First, if you already have some other drivers installed, please purge them from your system using the following commands: Next you can install the RTL-SDR Blog drivers using the following.
 After installing the libraries you will likely need to unload the DVB-T drivers, which Linux uses by default.
 To unload them temporarily type "sudo rmmod dvb_usb_rtl28xxu" into terminal.
 This solution is only temporary as when you replug the dongle or restart the PC, the DVB-T drivers will be reloaded.
 For a permanent solution, create a text file "rtlsdr.conf" in /etc/modprobe.d and add the line "blacklist dvb_usb_rtl28xxu".
 You can use the one line command shown below to automatically write and create this file.
 Now you can restart your device.
 After it boots up again run "rtl_test" at the terminal with the RTL-SDR plugged in.
 It should start running.
 NOTE: Some devices like the Orange Pi zero have a bug in their current mainline OSes.
 Instead of blacklisting "dvb_usb_rtl28xxu", you will need to blacklist "dvb_usb_rtl2832u".
 If you installed rtl-sdr by "apt-get", you will need to update the black list file at /etc/modprobe.d/rtl-sdr-blacklist.conf manually too.
 After installing the libraries and black listing the DVB-T drivers we recommend starting off with SDR++ or GQRX.
 Instructions for installing SDR++ are on their GitHub, and for GQRX it can be downloaded via the package manager in your Linux distribution or from http://gqrx.dk/download.
 We can also recommend the multi-platform CubicSDR which can be downloaded from http://www.cubicsdr.com.
-SDR++ is highly recommended for us on OSX.
+If you are running the latest Raspbian version with release date October 10th 2023, May 3rd 2023, please note that there is a kernel bug that causes the error "rtlsdr_demod_write_reg failed with -7".
+The fix is simple, simply run "sudo rpi-update" to update to the latest Kernel version.
+More information on this post.
+SDR++ is highly recommended for use on OSX.
 Instruction on their GitHub.
 GQRX is also an excellent SDR program that works well on OSX.
 We can also recommend CubicSDR which can be downloaded from cubicsdr.com.

 This will happen if you are not using our RTL-SDR Blog drivers.
 V4 units require our custom drivers to work.
 Please follow the instructions carefully.